 Recoverability of the carrying amount of goodwill is measured at the reporting unit level.
+The qualitative evaluation is an assessment of multiple factors, including the current operating environment, financial performance and market considerations, to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
+The Company may elect to bypass this qualitative assessment for some or all of its reporting units and perform a quantitative test, based on management's judgment.
 In performing a quantitative analysis, the Company measures the recoverability of goodwill for each reporting unit using a discounted cash flow model incorporating discount rates commensurate with the risks involved, which is classified as a Level 3 fair value measurement.
 The key assumptions used in the discounted cash flow valuation model include discount rates, growth rates, tax rates, cash flow projections and terminal value rates.
-Discount rates, growth rates and cash flow projections are the most sensitive and susceptible to change as they require significant management judgment.
+Discount rates and cash flow projections are the most sensitive and susceptible to change as they require significant management judgment.
 Discount rates used are similar to the rates estimated by the weighted average cost of capital ("WACC") considering any differences in company-specific risk factors.
 The Company may engage third-party valuation consultants to assist with this process.